-To many a gay boy The Brunch is more than just a meal served somewhere between 10AM and 3PM.
+To many The Brunch is more than just a meal served between 10AM and 3PM.
 It is a sacrament.
-I don't know how our taking it very, VERY seriously began but that is just the way it is and that isn't going to change on my watch.
-The Brunch is not only an opportunity to create a highly nuanced culinary preparation served at peculiar hours; it also provides us with a stage for showing off mad cooking skills and colorful serving platters collected at flea markets.
+I don’t know how my own VERY serious approach to brunch began but that is the way I now roll.
+It is unlikely I will change on this.
+The Brunch not only provides me an opportunity to create a highly nuanced culinary preparation served at peculiar hours; it perhaps more importantly provides me with a stage to show off mad cooking skills and the colorful serving platters I have collected at local flea markets.

-So when my spinster sister called a couple of weeks ago asking if she could host our dad's birthday brunch this year I was not too happy about it.
-After all, I started the annual brunch tradition to celebrate dad *and* so I could show off my mad cooking skills and colorful serving platers.
+So when my spinster sister called a couple of weeks ago to ask if she could host the annual birthday brunch I throw for our dad I was not too happy about it.

-Dad has been quite supportive and extremely generous throughout the years to us so it seemed particularly cruel to subject him to her customary train-wreck meal event in return.
+Our dad has been quite supportive and extremely generous to both of us throughout the years so it seemed particularly cruel to subject him to one of her train-wreck meal events in return.

 “Girl, we want to celebrate him not bury him.”

-It is just like my twin sister to get the purpose of brunch entirely wrong.
-This annual celebration was for showing off antique serving ware and a vingage cake stand I hid in the garage for a year so I could nonchalantly take it to the table making friends and family jealous.
-Sis just wanted to show off her new recessed lighting.
-That can be done at any other meal.
+It is just like my sister to get the purpose of brunch entirely wrong.
+I conceived our annual celebration as a way to show off the antique serving ware and the vintage cake stand I hid in the garage all year long for that moment where I could nonchalantly take it to the table as if it were no big deal.

-Besides, just what was she thinking she would cook for us?
-If I didn't know she was an expert home plumber I would have thought her lead pipes leached microbes in her water supply causing her delusions of culinary aptitude.
+What was she thinking she would cook for us?
+If I didn’t know what an expert plumber she was I would have suspected she had lead pipes leaching brain damaging minerals or microbes into her water supply.
+She was clearly having delusions of culinary aptitude.

 “At least let me bring something.
 What can I bring?”